berserkware/waffleweb/docs/How-To-Guides/The-Request-Object.rst

 Accessing URL parameters
 ........................

-URL parameters are the '?paramName=value' after the URL.
+URL parameters are the '?paramName=value' at the end of the URL.
 URL parameters are useful for when you want to send data in a GET request.
 URL parameters are stored in a ``dict`` in the ``URL_PARAMS`` attribute.
 Again it is recommended to use ``get()`` to get the parameters data as the client might not the send the correct parameters.

 .. code-block:: python